 Many states also have licensure requirements to practice athletic training.

-The Athletic Training Program at Iowa State University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The athletic training program at Iowa State University (ISU) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The educational program is housed in the Department of Kinesiology within the College of Human Sciences.
 The program consists of 124 credits and a minimum of six clinical rotations.
-For more details, see the information below.

-A student interested in entering the athletic training program must enroll in the Kinesiology department’s pre-athletic training program.
+A student interested in entering the athletic training program must enroll in the kinesiology department’s pre-athletic training program.
 During that time, the student must complete a number of prerequisites including coursework and application procedures.
 The full list of requirements can be found on the athletic training website as well as the application for the pre-athletic training program.

-The Athletic Training Program director will review all athletic training courses to determine if they will transfer into the ISU Athletic Training Education Program sequence of didactic and clinical courses.
-Meeting ISU admissions requirements does NOT guarantee admission into the Athletic Training Education Program.
-All transfer credits may not apply, and additional semesters may be needed to complete the athletic training academic and clinical requirements.
+The athletic training program director will review all athletic training courses to determine if they will transfer into the Iowa State Athletic Training Education Program sequence of didactic and clinical courses.
+Meeting Iowa State Admissions requirements does not guarantee admission into the athletic training program.
+More information can be found on the athletic training website.

 Clinical rotations are performed in the following areas:

 - Iowa State University athletic training rooms (5)